Repair notes for Spex Fluorolog 2 Fluorescence Spectrometer

 |Ground||−12 V||+ 12 V||not connected|

 Signals from the reference cell pass through a DM303 D.C.
-Acquisition Module which contains logic circuits as well as an ADC and a voltage-to-frequency converter chip.
-Pins 1 and 2 on the power connector supply +15 and -15 volts.
+Acquisition Module which contains logic circuits as well as a voltage-to-frequency converter chip.
+Pins 1 and 2 on the power connector supply +15 and −15 volts.
 The other pins are connected to the board and presumably used for something, but I haven't tried to trace the circuit to deduce their function.
 Most likely, they allow the software to set the data acquisition rate.
-There are no op amps on this board, only flip-flops, a SN7416N hex inverter buffer chip, the ADC and VFC, and two 831A-4 relays.
+The board only has an AD524CD precision amplifier, flip-flops, a SN7416N hex inverter buffer chip, a VFC, and two 831A-4 relays.

 |Fig. 4.
 Spex DM302 and DM303|

 Cabling is fairly straightfoward.
 The PMT tubes have two different incompatible types of BNC connectors: a regular BNC and a special high-voltage BNC.
 Even though some of the cables resemble computer cables, there are no serial or USB protocols.
 On early SPEXs, these cables all plugged directly into connectors in a PC.
 Later models had a separate box which was connected to a PC by a heavy 62-pin bus extension cable.
 Almost every component has its own on/off switch and power cable.
 The lamp AC plug does not need to use a heavy cable, because it is only used for the fan.

 The Spex 15/30VDC power supply is mounted somewhere inside the PC.
 In the original SPEX's, AC power was tapped from the PC's power supply as shown in Fig. 6.
 Four small cables come out from the Spex power supply and connect to the CTI cards and HV cards.